History of Sinn Féin: Aftermath of the Easter Rising

 The Mansion House Committee organised an Ard Fheis in October 1917, where again the party nearly split between its monarchist and republican wings.
 De Valera was elected president, with Griffith and O'Flanagan as vice-presidents.
 A compromise motion was passed, which read:

 This kept the party's options open on the question of the constitutional form of an independent Ireland, although in practice it became increasingly republican in nature.

-Sinn Féin's status was boosted in public opinion by the anger over General Sir John Maxwell's policy of executing the Rising's leaders.
 The Irish Parliamentary Party (IPP) under John Redmond—and later under John Dillon—won three by-elections in early 1918.
 Sinn Féin came back with victories for Patrick McCartan in Tullamore in April, and Arthur Griffith in East Cavan in June (when Fr.
-O'Flanagan was suspended by the Church for making his "Suppressed Speech").
+O'Flanagan was suspended by the Catholic Church for making his "Suppressed Speech").

 When the British prime minister David Lloyd George called the Irish Convention in July 1917, in an attempt to reach agreement on introducing all-Ireland Home Rule, Sinn Féin declined its allocated five seats on the grounds that the Convention did not allow debate on the full independence of Ireland.
 After the First World War German spring offensive in March 1918, when Britain threatened to impose conscription on Ireland to bring its decimated divisions up to strength, the ensuing Conscription Crisis decisively swung support behind Sinn Féin.
 The British Government responded by arresting and interning the leading members of Sinn Féin and hundreds of others not involved in the organisation, accused of complicity in a fictitious German Plot.